 People are being told to take a PCR test if they feel unwell and even if they don’t feel unwell.
 A positive result and you are in quarantine for ten days anyway, even if you didn’t have a sniffle.
 And it is the number of positive tests that the media endlessly report… and are used to fearmonger mask mandates and lockdowns nationwide.

 So like all clinical tests let’s explore if they are fit for purpose.

-So what does PCR test for?
+Ok, so what is the PCR test testing for?

+PCR tests for a specific RNA pattern found on a nasal swab.
+PCR does not test for disease or illness, it doesn’t tell you if you are sick.
 The Nobel Prize-winning inventor of the process never intended it to be used as a diagnostic tool, and said so publicly:

 “PCR is just a process that allows you to make a whole lot of something out of something.
 It doesn’t tell you that you are sick, or that the thing that you ended up with was going to hurt you or anything like that.”